Arxari/OpenShockClockWeb/README.md

 - A UI that is both functional, looks good and makes sense

 #### v0.8.0 - Dijkstra
-- Moved from Flask to a proper server
+- User accounts and simolatenous alarm handling

+#### v0.9.0 - To be revealed
+- Ability to have a vibration go off one minute before the alarm goes off
 - Docker container

-#### v0.9.0 - To be revealed
-- User accounts
-- Quality of life features, such as setting the alarms for specific days of the week

 #### v1.0.0 - To be revealed
 - A public use instance
 - A mobile webwrapper app
+- Ability to set the alarms for specific days of the week
+- Website and code cleanup
 - All known bugs squashed

+#### v1.1.0 - To be revealed